-D77349-P72348 KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PORTION ONLY VISTEON CORPORATION The Beard of Directors recommends y TOP 1 tne 1 ollowing: Election of Directors Nominees: For A For Against Abstain The Board of Directors recommends you vote FOR the following proposals: OR the For Against Abstain 1a.
-Jame es J. Barrese 0 0 0 2.
-Ratify the appointment of Deloitte & Touche LL Company's independent registered public account for fiscal year 2022.
-P as the ting firm 0 0 0 1b.
-Naor mi M. Bergman 0 0 0 3.
-Provide advisory approval of the Company's e compensation. xecutive 0 0 0 1c.
-Jeffre ey D. Jones 0 0 0 NO. NOTE: Such other business as may properly come before the 1d.
-Buns sei Kure 0 0 0 meeting or any adjournment thereof.
+V12919-P86974 KEEP THIS PORTION FOR YOUR RECORDS

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+DETACH AND RETURN THIS PORTION ONLY

+the Board of Directors recommends you vote FOR following: - 1 1.
+Elect the nine director nominees named in the proxy statement to hold office until the next annual stockholders' meeting.
+Abstain The Board of Directors recommends you vote FOR the - 2 12 Nominees: FOR Against Abstain foll owing proposals: For Against Absta 1a.
+James J. Barrese 0 0 0 2.
+Ratify the appointment of Deloitte & Touche LLP as the Company's independent auditor for the year ending December 31, 2023.
+0 0 1b.
+Naomi M. Bergman 0 0 0 3.
+Provide advisory approval of the Company's executive compensation.
+0 0 1c.
+Jeffrey D. Jones 0 0 0 NO TE: Such other business as may properly come before the 1d.
+Bunsei Kure 0 0 0 mee eting or any adjournment thereof.
 1e.
-Sach in S. Lawande 0 0 0 1f.
-Joan ne M. Maguire 0 0 0 1g.
-Robe ert J. Manzo 0 0 0 1h.
-Franc cis M. Scricco 0 0 0 1i.
-David d L. Treadwell 0 0 0 Pleas e sign exact rs should ea tly as your name(s) appear(s) hereon.
-When ach sign personally.
+Sachin S. Lawande 0 0 0 1f.
+Joanne M. Maguire 0 0 0 1g.
+Robert J. Manzo 0 0 0 1h.
+Francis M. Scricco 0 0 0 1i.
+David L. Treadwell 0 0 0 Plea: ase sign exactly as your name(s) appear(s) hereon.
+When si ners should each sign personally.
 All holders must sign.
-If a signing as at corporation torney, e or partne xecutor, ac rship, pleas dminist se sign rator, or other fiduciary, please give full title as su in full corporate or partnership name by authorized ch.
-Joint d officer.
-Signa ture [PLEAS SE SIGN WITHIN BOX] Date Sign nature (Joint Owners) Date
+If a c gning as a orporation attorney, n or partn executor, ac ership, plea dminist se sign trator, or other fiduciary, please give full title as such.
+Joint in full corporate or partnership name by authorized officer.

-Visteon[®]
+Visteon®

 ANNUAL MEETING OF STOCKHOLDERS

-June 23, 2022, 10:00 a.m.
-Eastern Daylight Time
+June 8, 2023, 10:00 a.m.
+Eastern Time

 Grace Lake Corporate Center

 One Village Center Drive

 Van Buren Township, Michigan